sneas/cv-template/README.md

 The project uses [HandlebarsJS](https://github.com/wycats/handlebars.js/) as a template engine.

-The main HTML template could be found in [src/templates/index.html](src/templates/index.html).
+The main HTML template is located in [src/templates/index.html](src/templates/index.html).
 Metadata for the template could be found in [src/metadata/metadata.js](src/metadata/metadata.js).

 Don't forget to update [src/assets/favicon.ico](src/assets/favicon.ico).
 You can generate a new favicon out of your photo with [icoconvert.com](http://icoconvert.com/).